olegstat/playwright-demo/README.md

 - Pre-request scripts
 - Integration with CI/CD

 ## Installation

-This project uses the **Node.js** library and **NPM** as package manager, so install the latest version of the Node.js first - [Install Node.js](https://nodejs.org/en/download/).
+This project uses the **Node.js** library and **NPM** as a package manager, so install the latest version of the Node.js first - [Install Node.js](https://nodejs.org/en/download/).

-After the installation, clone the github repo and run the following command to install all required dependencies.
+After the installation, clone the GitHub repo and run the following command to install all required dependencies.

 ```bash
 npm install